StatueFungus/autonomous_driving/README.md

 catkin_init_workspace
 ```

 With the following statement you add important workspace informations to your environment variables.
-You always have to do this before you can use this package.
+You always have to do this before you can use this package for ros.

 ```shell
 cd ../